Galletas de patatas

 Galletas de patatas (lit. "potato crackers"), commonly sold as egg cracklets, are Filipino biscuits.
 They are characteristically thick and square-shaped with upturned edges.
 The name is derived from the curving browned lower edge which resembles a potato.
 It is also called galletas de huevos ("egg crackers") due to the use of egg-white glazing, or tengang daga ("mouse ears") due to its shape.
-In genuine Spanish translation is “galletas de papas”.